BaowenZ/RaDe-GS/README.md

 # Modifications

-1. In TSDF fusion,  we opt to use per-pixel cosine values for calculating depth (Eq.
+1. We change to calculate depth using per-pixel cosine values  (Eq.
 14: $d=cos\theta\ t^*$).
-2. During training, we use the inverse of affine approximation to transform intersections from ray space to camera space.
-These transformed points are then utilized to compute normal consistency loss.
+Additionally, an option is provided to directly render the camera space coordinate map.
+We utilize the inverse of affine approximation to transform intersections from ray space to camera space, and these transformed points are then used in computing normal consistency loss.
-3. We have removed the depth distortion loss for training.
-Now, we only use normal consistency loss as geometry regularization.
+2. The depth distortion loss has been eliminated from our training process.
+Currently, we rely solely on normal consistency loss for geometry regularization.
 We believe future techniques will enhance performance even further.

 # 1. Installation